Croissants, éclairs, mille feuilles and more

 Tasting the 100 was impossible, but I think we did bite into something close to 20 delicacies.
 Amongst that, my favourite turned out to be the Lemon Tart, Mille Feuille, L’Opera classic chocolate, the Baguette Sandwich Ham and Eggless Mushroom Quiche.
 True to the promise, these were soft, melted in the mouth and left a good lingering taste.
 I wasn’t even counting the calories as the meal was delicious.
 If you are in a large group, then you could order the assortment of pastries.
 It has a bit of all that is tasty and tempting.

 The journey of L’Opera began in 2008 with a small beginning for breakfast at the French Embassy.
-But since then there are around 11 outlets across Delhi-NCR, besides the L’Opera products being found across some restaurants, German centre.
+But since then there are outlets across Delhi-NCR and even one in Dehradun, besides the L’Opera products being found across some restaurants and the German centre.
 There are catering facilities and home deliveries for special occasions.
 The production centre runs 24X7 as freshness and quality are of prime importance, says Chairman Kazem Samandari.
 Around 125 people are employed and transparency is the key to lasting success.

 Walking through the three floors with the aroma of fresh butter and chocolates tingling our noses, one is struck by the cleanliness and the hygiene.
 Even the store is spick and span.
 We walked into a freezer in which the temperature is -23ºC.
 The equipment has largely been imported from Europe and 11 vehicles begin their journey around 6.30 am daily to bring fresh trays to the outlets.
 All that is baked in the morning is preferably consumed by night, if not at the outlets, then it is given to dog shelters, distributed outside temples and sent to orphanages.